Dizziness and Vertigo With MS: 9 Facts and Ways To Manage | MyMSTeam

 Dizzy spells are a common symptom of MS, and several members of MyMSTeam identified dizziness as an early sign of their condition.
 “My very first symptom of MS was dizziness,” one member shared.
 Another commented, “A couple of years ago, I started with random dizzy spells, but I never went to the doctor because it always passed.”

-2. Vertigo and Dizziness Can Be Disabling
+2. What Vertigo and Dizziness With MS Feels Like

 “I went to church, then came home and cooked dinner,” another member shared.
 “During dinner, I got a dizzy spell and had to sit down.
 I was barely able to finish.”